Relationships¶

 The following cardinality constraints are available:

-If a cardinality constrain is violated by existing data a CardinalityViolation
+If a cardinality constraint is violated by existing data a CardinalityViolation exception is raised.

-On attempting to violate a cardinality constrain a
+On attempting to violate a cardinality constraint a AttemptedCardinalityViolation is raised.

 class FriendRel(StructuredRel):